-Powell backs rate hikes; says financial risks contained
+Fed's Powell, in dovish shift, says rates near neutral

 The Fed takes equally seriously the risks of hiking too quickly and shortening the economic expansion, and on the other hand of hiking too slowly and prompting higher inflation or financial instability, he said.

-But Powell said: “my view is that such losses are unlikely to pose a threat to the safety and soundness of the institutions at the core of the system and, instead, are likely to fall on investors in vehicles like collateralized loan obligations with stable funding that present little threat of damaging fire sales.”
+The fed fund futures contract expiring in January 2020, a heavily traded contract that reflects market expectations for where rates will be at the end of 2019, rallied sharply on record volume.

-He added the Fed does not see “dangerous excesses” in the stock market, where forward price-to-equity ratios are within historical norms.
+The contract’s price was last up 4.5 basis points to the highest since early September and carried an implied yield of 2.70 percent.
+Earlier this month that contract’s implied yield was a full quarter point higher at 2.95 percent, indicating that investors have now cut a full Fed rate hike from their expectations for the central bank’s policy trajectory.

-Reporting by Jonathan Spicer and Ann Saphir; Editing by Andrea Ricci
+Reporting by Jonathan Spicer, Rodrigo Campos and Stephen Culp; Editing by Andrea Ricci